Andrewpensoneault/tensor_train_RNN/README.md

 Application of TLSTM from Yu et. al to the Lorenz 96'/63 model for creating Surrogate models for Data Assimilation

 ## To create the Model
-1. Load the TLSTM_Lorenz_create.ipynb into Google Colab
-2. Run the file

-## To run the Model and generate graphs
-1. Load the TLSTM_Lorenz_generate.ipynb into Google Colab
+1. Load the TLSTM_Lorenz_DA.ipynb into Google Colab
 2. Run the file

 Based on the work seen in: